RaminKahidi/DAFT_CPSC_571/README.md

 pip install numpy pandas pydicom torch scikit-learn monai matplotlib
 ```

 The MRI data was preprocessed using the MRI_Data_preprocessing.py script, which was run on a high performance computing cluster using the CPSC571Dataprocess.slurm script.
+The preprocessing script reads the MRI data from the RawDataset/MRIs directory, pads the images to the same size and saves them as tensors.

 The preprocessing script takes two command line arguments: the MRI data directory and the output directory.